 Journal Entry, February, 2020

+“Carolyn,

-“Carolyn, the next assignment will be on your wedding anniversary.
+The next assignment will be on your wedding anniversary.
 I am marrying myself to the land and it is entering into a honeymoon season.
-The religious spirit has tried hard to prevent the honeymoon time – a time of newness, intimacy, and love.”
+The religious spirit has tried hard to prevent the honeymoon time – a time of newness, intimacy, and love.

+-Papa God”

 Several days later, on February 20, 2020, before I went to sleep, I saw in my mind’s eye, Jesus take me far beneath the soil of South Carolina, down into the rocks, to the underground river systems.
 I saw images of all kinds of stuff that had happened on the land like movie screens.
 Some were bad like violence, rape, murder, slavery, but then I saw good things, like families, weddings, babies being born, and acts of kindness.
 Then an angel stood before me with a scroll that was laced in gold and had a golden seal.
-He said take it.
+He said, “Take it.
 This is for this assignment.
-It will give you passages.
+It will give you passage.”

 I took it and put it in my sack.
 Then, I went to sleep and awoke the following morning from a dream of being in a large church that had a huge pipe underneath that was tiled with white ceramic tile.
 I kept trying to see something else but kept being led back to this pipe.

 After I woke up, I heard the Spirit say, “Prayer walk by starting at the church, then go the slave market, and end at the port.”